Posted on September 7, 2022 by

-I hate to be the bearer of bad news, but your paddle board technique might be lacking.
+When it comes to your paddle board technique, you may feel like you're lacking in some areas.
 Your paddle stroke is desperately missing a full range of motion and your SUP stance needs some fine-tuning.
+It's natural to feel that way when you're first learning how to paddle board, or when you want to improve your stand up paddle boarding skills.
 Luckily, these common SUP mistakes are quick and easy to fix.

 Making minor adjustments to your stand up paddle board technique will transform you into a stronger, more capable paddler.
 This means that with little effort, you will be able to paddle faster, further, and look like a pro every time you put your board and paddle in the water.

 There are three simple steps to improve your paddle board technique.
-Follow each step below to learn the best SUP tips and techniques that only the most elite paddlers know about.
+Whether you are on an inflatable paddle board or hard board, we want to help equip you to feel confident when out on the water.
+Follow each step below to learn the best stand up paddle boarding tips and techniques that only the most elite paddlers know about.

 A proper SUP stance will guarantee you the most balance and control on your paddle board.
 Below, I break down the most optimal SUP stance by proper foot placement and posture to make the most of your full body when you paddle.

 One of the most common SUP mistakes beginners make is standing too far forward or backward on their paddle board.
 Consider this rule of thumb, the further you stand from the middle point of your SUP, the more difficult it will be to stay balanced and gain momentum when paddling.

 The best spot to stand on your SUP is over the middle point.
 This is where you will feel most stable.
 Luckily, the middle point of your SUP is easy to determine because almost every stand up paddle board has a carry handle located there; inflatable paddle boards included.